|UNO Student Health Insurance

 What kind of a plan is it?

-The plan is a sickness and accident insurance plan underwritten by United HealthCare.
-It covers $100,000 per illness per accident and uses the United HealthCare PPO (Preferred Provider Organization) network.
-There is an optional major medical rider if desired.
+The plan is a Student Injury and Sickness insurance plan underwritten by United HealthCare.
+There is no overall maximum dollar limit on the policy.
+The plan uses the United HealthCare PPO (Preferred Provider Organization) network.

 How do I enroll in the student insurance plan?